liborpaciorek/tjhlavnice/DEPLOYMENT.md

 sudo ufw status
 ```

-- Create a dedicated system user and directory just for the app (already done with `deploy`).
+- Create a dedicated system user and directory just for the app (already done with `tjhlavnice`).
 - Restrict CORS in production (avoid `CORS_ALLOW_ALL_ORIGINS = True`).

 ---